redsun-acquisition/redsun-plugin-template/README.md

 [copier](https://copier.readthedocs.io/en/stable/) template for authoring Redsun plugins.

-> [!CAUTION]
+> [!WARNING]
-> This template is still a work in progress.
-You should not use this until author removes this notice.
+> The Redsun ecosystem is still a work in progress.
+You may use this template at your discretion, but be aware of possible breaking changes in [Redsun](https://github.com/redsun-acquisition/redsun) or [Sunflare](https://github.com/redsun-acquisition/sunflare).

 > [!NOTE]
 > This repo is not meant to be cloned/forked directly!